WalletWasabi/WasabiDoc/docs/using-wasabi/CoinJoin.md

 After potentially many rounds of reissuance, each client has exactly the amount credential it desires.
 Each of these reissuance is perfectly private, so the coordinator cannot link any of them to the same user.

-Next, your Wasabi client generates a completely new Tor identity **Bob**, who is in no way tied to Alice.
+Next, your Wasabi client generates a completely new Tor identity **Bob**, who is in no way tied to any Alice.
 Bob sends to the Wasabi coordinator:

 * An unblinded credential signed by the coordinator